-The left panel charts are all inclusive and dynamic so you can view the information that's most important to you.
+The left panel charts are all-inclusive and dynamic so you can view the information that's most important to you.
 The default view shows the average performance of your whole team across all goals for the past month.
 Click Change filter in the top right to adjust the time period and the team member to see information for that one particular employee.
 You can even see your own metrics by selecting Me.
 After changing the filter, all of the metrics will adjust.

 Shows a trend line to compare the average rating of the manager and the employee/team.
 Use this chart to track performance trends over time.
 Easily see who is working hard to make progress and also notice who is starting to slip.
 In the event of a downward trend, you can work with the employee to find out the cause of the change and coach them towards improvement rather than just letting them continue with the downward spiral.
 Know exactly when to reward your high performers and coach those who need help.

-There are two displays of rating alignment, personal alignment and benchmark.
-Personal alignment shows the percent of time both you and your employees rated goals the same.
-The benchmark alignment shows the percent of time the other teams in your company have provided the same rating.
-These charts are useful in knowing wether or not you and your employees are on the same page about their performance.
+There are two displays of rating alignment, personal alignment, and benchmark.
+Personal alignment shows the percent of the time both you and your employees rated goals the same.
+The benchmark alignment shows the percent of the time the other teams in your company have provided the same rating.
+These charts are useful in knowing whether or not you and your employees are on the same page about their performance.
 Compare your personal alignment to the benchmark to know where your team stands amongst the others in your company.
 From here you can either work more closely with your employees to improve alignment or pat yourself on the back for maintaining full transparency with your direct reports.